P. W. Botha

 Botha was elected leader of the National Party and assumed office as Prime Minister on 4 September 1978, following the resignation of John Vorster.
 His tenure was marked by a focus on maintaining apartheid through military expansion and internal security measures while introducing limited reforms, such as the Tricameral Parliament in 1983, which granted limited political representation to Coloured and Indian South Africans, but excluded Black South Africans.
 The 1983 referendum on the Tricameral Parliament passed with support from white voters.
 In 1984, Botha became South Africa's first executive State President, consolidating executive power and continuing apartheid policies.
 His presidency faced increasing internal unrest, protests, and international sanctions.
 After suffering a stroke in 1989, he resigned as Leader of the National Party and later State President, and was succeeded by F. W. de Klerk.

 After resigning as State President, Botha remained influential in South African politics.
-He opposed the reforms initiated by his successor, F.W. de Klerk, particularly the negotiations to dismantle apartheid and the unbanning of the ANC, and advocated for a no vote in the 1992 referendum.
+He opposed the reforms initiated by de Klerk, particularly the negotiations to dismantle apartheid and the unbanning of the ANC, and advocated for a no vote in the 1992 referendum.
 Botha became a vocal critic of the move toward democracy, maintaining his belief in the necessity of apartheid.
 In the late 1990s, he faced legal challenges related to his role in the apartheid-era policies, notably during the Truth and Reconciliation Commission hearings, where he was called to account for his actions but refused to fully cooperate.
 Botha's health continued to decline, and he died on 31 October 2006, at the age of 90.